GE Optima 660 and GE Discovery 750 – Comparison

 Both CT scanners are excellent systems that can perform a range of examinations.

-When it comes to the value and the market price of these systems, they are in a similar range.
+When it comes to the value and the market price of these systems, there is a slight difference.
+The Optima 660 goes for around 110-160.000 Euros, and the Discovery 750 lies at about 70-110.000 Euros.

 You can purchase a high-quality CT scanner for a much lower price than before, and that will pay off.